Lenny Lane: Professional wrestling career

+Early career (1995–1997)

+Carlson was trained by Eddie Sharkey and debuted in 1995.
+He worked in independent Minnesota promotions and Michinoku Pro Wrestling in Japan in late 1996.

 World Championship Wrestling (1997–2000)

 Early years (1997–1999)

-Carlson was trained by Eddie Sharkey and debuted in 1995.
 He first appeared in World Championship Wrestling (WCW) as Lane Carlson, a jobber.
 He made his WCW debut on the April 14, 1997 episode of Monday Nitro by losing to the World Television Champion Ultimo Dragon.
 He later changed his ring name to Lenny Lane on the May 24 episode of Saturday Night during a match against Buff Bagwell, which Carlson lost.
 He began to wear boots marked "LL", possibly due to his resemblance to Lex Luger in his early days despite his smaller size.
 He made his pay-per-view debut at the 1998 Slamboree event as a participant in a battle royal to determine the number one contender for the World Cruiserweight Championship.
 He was eliminated by Juventud Guerrera.
 His first storyline saw him as Chris Jericho's lackey.
-He later began advertising a (fictional) product known as "Ab Solution Plus."
+He later began advertising a (fictional) product known as "Ab Solution Plus".
 It was a health drug that supposedly benefited the abdominal muscles.
 Lane picked up his first victory in WCW on the October 3 episode of Saturday Night against Lash LeRoux.
 He appeared in the World War 3 battle royal at the eponymous pay-per-view on November 22 for a future shot at the World Heavyweight Championship and Kevin Nash won the match.